Lokathor/lokathor.github.io/prng/README.md

 Our generator isn't the best.
 An LCG64/32 just fundamentally can't pass any of the more intense randomness test suites.
-However, our generator *should* be able to at least pass the `SmallCrush` test suite from `TestU01`.
+However, our generator *should* be able to at least pass the `SmallCrush` test suite from the `TestU01` collection.
 Let's check our work so far.

 Thankfully, there's already a blog post on [how to test with TestU01][how-to-test-with-TestU01], so we'll mostly go by that.
 One minor problem: TestU01 is a C library.
 I don't want to bother with making it callable from Rust and all that, so for our quick test we'll just adapt the sample C program in the blog post into one that runs our LCG64/32.
 I'm not really a C programmer, but I know enough to do this little bit.